FireStackDev/FireStackDev/projects/examsphere/readme.md

 # 📝 ExamSphere - Marksheet Management System

-A comprehensive system for managing exams, marksheets, and student results.
+A comprehensive monolithic PHP system for managing exams, marksheets, and student results.
 Supports Admin, Teacher, and Student portals with full CRUD operations and streamlined workflows.

 ---